namritaansh02/Sudoku-Solver/README.md

 # Sudoku-Solver
 Designed Sudoku Solver using depth first search and backtracking algorithm.
-Working on hosting the solver over internet using Wt Framework
+Designed a genetic algorithm implementation also for the same.